 A Cool Compress Apparently Feels Good in the Morning

-After three months, Puppy Girl's regular vet determined that her lacrimal glands were not being stimulated by the drops to make tears.
+So much for my optimism!
+After three months, Puppy Girl's regular vet determined that her lacrimal glands were not being stimulated by the drops that were supposed to make tears.
 She was referred to an ophthalmology veterinarian, and I told him on our first visit that I would not consider the surgical procedure.
 Although tests showed she still had no tears, he prescribed a combination of cyclosporine and tacrolimus to be put in her eyes daily (one drop each eye) to prevent inflammation.
 Her KCS is not "curable," but he reassured me that he uses these drops with many dogs suffering from the condition and has seen no ill effects from the medication's use.
 The "jury is still out" with me, but I'm using it for now.

 At the specialist's instruction, I continue to place GenTeal nighttime lubricant in her eyes periodically throughout the day and evening until after midnight.
 It is obvious that the thick ointment blurs her vision, but it protects her cornea and prevents painful corneal abrasions.
 Therefore, our schedule (Puppy Girl's and mine) remains established for life, with routine veterinary checkups of her eyes.
 I searched online to find the best price (with free shipping and no tax) for the ointment because the tubes are very small and are emptied in two or three days.